Official-MoonDao/moondaowww/docs/privacy-policy.md

 EU

-By email: info@moondao.com
+By email: TBD

-By mail: [INSERT COMPANY/INDIVIDUAL NAME AND MAILING ADDRESS].
+By mail: TBD

 UK

-By email: info@moondao.com
+By TBD

-By mail: [INSERT COMPANY/INDIVIDUAL NAME AND MAILING ADDRESS].
+By mail: TBD

-Please be advised that our EU representative is [INSERT NAME], who can be contacted at [INSERT CONTACT INFORMATION].
+Please be advised that our EU representative is TBD, who can be contacted at TBD.

 ### **Legal Basis**